Despite how it seems, electric vehicles are nothing new!

 Does driving an EV really feel all that different from what you are used to with your gas or diesel vehicle?
 Read over the driving qualities of EVs below to get an idea of what to expect, then go try one for yourself!
 You deserve the clean experience.

 - EVs have what’s called “instant peak torque” – or maximum speed available immediately.
 This is because fossil-fueled vehicles operate at about 30 percent efficiency, and about 70 percent of the energy is eaten by heat, sound, friction and pollutants that are destroying our atmosphere.
-A vehicle powered by an electric motor can operate at about 90 percent efficiency, according to Waters and numerous studies, because of instant power through torque.
+A vehicle powered by an electric motor can operate at about 90 percent efficiency, according to Fuel Economy’s Vehicle Energy Efficiency report, because of instant power through torque and regenerative braking (Vehicle Energy Efficiency, n.d.)*.
 (Check out this video for a techie description of why this is a great feature of EVs.)

 - Dual motor all-wheel drive (AWD) options with advanced traction control are available in many vehicle models.
 The term “dual Motor” refers to the vehicle having two electric motors – usually one over each axle – to provide power from the battery to the wheels to move the vehicle forward.